IDIAMath/WP-MATH-MA/ideas/ideas_for_application_tasks.md

 #### <b> Interactive tasks using fluid dynamics </b>

+The first kind of interactive task might involve interactive treatment of the vector fields present in fluid dynamics and might include

++ reconstructing vector fields with specific properties
++ judging, whether vector fields have fulfil certain properties such as having no curl or no divergence

+The second kind might involve treatment of objects under influence of the flow, such as

++ Prediciting the trajectory of a particle in the vector field and parametrizing it or drawing an estimation
++ Predicting the change of orientation of simple objects such as boxes

+#### <b> What is currently available? </b>

+Currently, the visualization of 2D vector fields is possible in JSXGraph.
+Mathematical operations such as calculation of a curl or a divergence can be done with STACK, as demonstrated in the task <b> Curl of a vector field </b>.

+Also, JSXGraph provides a method to draw in an applet by recognizing cursor movement and reconstructing lines from it.

+#### <b>How can this be improved? </b>

+As of now, we have not seen an implementation of any of the functions mentioned above into a 2D vector field task.
+However, the first kind of tasks mentioned should be possbile to implement with relative ease.
+Some of the problems have already been solved in the progress of creation of 3D tasks.

+On the other side, we have no knowledge about the drawing being included into a vector field task.
+It might be necessary to implement a way to extract the drawn curve from the applet in order to compare it to a reference solution.
+A simple fix in formative assessment could be to have the student draw the line and consequently present a correct solution.
+Then the student could judge by himself, whether the task was solved correctly.
+In this case no implementation of the drawn curves into STACK would be necessary.

 ## Economy / Biology / Physics / Engineering
 ### Optimization problems
+#### <b> Brief introduction to optimization </b>
+Optimization is a mathematical discipline in applied mathematics.
+In essence an optimization problem consists of the following steps
++ formalizing the problem
++ finding a function within the formalism that describes the feature of interest
++ finding restrictions based on the formalization of the problem
++ minimizing the function in the set defined by the restrictions
++ translating the mathematical result into possible actions

+As this is a very general procedure, it can be applied to many fields in life and science.
+This makes it a very potent tool and desirable for engineers to pick up and master.
+Some of the applications include

++ minimizing material in 3D printing
++ minimizing material loss in CNC routing or turning of parts
++ minimizing time of production in machines
++ minimizing distances travelled in logistics
++ cutting costs in productions by optimizing the processes in factories
++ finding physical results based on minimization priciples

+#### <b> Requirements for optimization tasks</b>
+Optimization tasks require a way of demonstrating the function.
+Consequently, maxima and minima need to be able to be determined or extremal points selected in a graphic.
+The processes of formalization of the problems should be guided step by step with examples.
+The determined restrictions should be visualized by constraining the function to the corresponding points.
+Lastly, mathematical operations leading to the solution of optimization tasks should be visualzied step by step in the graphics in order to facilitate generalization for the students.

+#### <b> Interactive tasks using optimization </b>
+Interactive tasks using optimization might be tackled from multiple perspectives.
+The general themes of the tasks could be
++ formulating a problem and formalizing the given informations into a mathematical model
++ working with a given model and finding optimal solutions
++ understanding processes of optimization algorithms graphically
++ making use of optimization results in applied contextes or giving advice based on the solutions

+From these general topics, more specific tasks can be deduced.
+For example a task could be to formulate a linear optimization problem by giving the function and restrictions in an algebraic manner.
+If the answer is not correct the task becomes adaptive and a series of intermediate tasks is presented.

+For a 2D optimization problem a task could be to drag planes on the graphic to fit the restrictions given in a text and visualizing the restriction of the functio.
+Additionally, the concepts of stationary points, maxima and minima can be demonstrated in an interactive manner.

+It could be helpful to have the students go step by step with an algorithm like the Simplex.
+They follow the calculations and experience how the points move on the functions until the optimal value is found.

+#### <b> What is currently available and how could it be improved? </b>
+Currently, the visualization of stationary points, maxima and minima using Taylor approximations to the functions in an environment of the selected points is available.
+It can be found in the tasks <b> Stationary point of a 2D function </b>, <b> Point of a 2D function with negative definite hessian </b> and  <b> Point of a 2D function with positive definite hessian </b>.

+It will be relatively easy to include restrictions such as adjustable vertical planes into the graphics and create visualization tasks from it.

+With respect to the formulation of problems, no tasks are currently available.
+However, the concept of adaptive tasks has already been demonstrated in tasks such as <b> Rotation of a curve about two axis adaptive </b> and <b> Curl of a vector field adaptive </b> as well as many more examples created at Ruhr Universität Bochum by Kallweit and colleagues.

+Lastly, the demonstration of the Simplex has not been included in an interactive task so far.
+However points on a function can easily be displayed, dragged and read out into answers.
+It is therefore only a matter of including the correct algorithm into STACK and making the step-by-step process feasable.
+This could be done with methods similar to those used in the adaptive tasks.

 ## General problemsolving using Mathematics
 ### Parametrization of curves, surfaces and volumes

+#### <b> Brief introduction to parametrization </b>
+Paramtrization is the process of expressing geometrical objects such as curves, surfaces and volumes by mathematical expression that are dependent on a set of parameters.
+By varying the parameters, the geometrical shape can be generated from the image of a mathematical function.
+This is a step necessary in basically every modelling process in mathematics.
+Since mathematics is used to describe real-world problems, a translation between spatial properties and mathematical entities is necessary.
+This translation is provided by parametrizations of the objects in a chosen frame of reference.

+#### <b> Requirements for parametrization tasks</b>
+In order to visualize parametrizations, geometrical objects will need to be displayed in 2D and 3D.
+Additionally, changes may need to be made to geometrical objects interactively in order to get a better idea of how the individual parameter affects the object.
+Lastly, parametrization will be given algebraically, so the corresponding expressions need to be interpreted and compared to the reference solutions.

+#### <b> Interactive tasks using parametrization </b>
+Interactive tasks for the topic of parametrization can have many different facettes.
+A few of them include
++ matching exercises in order to obtain the value of parameters
++ exercises helping in the decision process of which functions describe the problem best
++ finding expressions to the set of points that implicitly define the object or reconstruct the object from the implicit representation
++ making predictions about the changes to an object for a given parameter change

+#### <b> What is currently available? </b>
+Especially the matching exercises have been extensively investigated.
+Examples range from curves to volumes and can be found in tasks such as <b> Parametric Curve Matching circular/elliptic/elliptic helix</b> and <b> Spherical Coordinate Matching</b> among others.

+#### <b>How can this be improved? </b>
+From the tasks mentioned before, tasks for making predicitons about the effect of parameter changes can easily be obtained.
+It is only a matter of getting rid of the sliders for the student to use and putting in the new values in the functions used in the STACK tasks.

+The other kinds of tasks have not been investigated.
+It will be necessary to include some basic priciples of displaying the objects that have been used in the tasks mentioned before.
+However the didactical progress will have to be found from scratch.
+In the progress some concepts of the existing tasks such as adaptive tasks may be helpful.